accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 1. Open the PDF file.
 2. Open "Screen reader preview", the contents of the file are displayed as they will be rendered, with the element(s) used preceding each content.
-3. Locate the text passages that should be titles in the original document.
+3. Locate the text passages that should be headings in the original document.
 4. Check in PAC that the title is presented using an Hx element where x is the title level, for example H1.
 5. If this is the case, the test is validated.

 ###### Test 5.1.2 with Acrobat Reader

-1. Open the PDF file and consult the table of contents or display the list of titles ("bookmark" icon in the left-hand side panel).
+1. Open the PDF file and consult the table of contents or display the list of headings ("bookmark" icon in the left-hand side panel).
-2. Check that the tree structure is consistent (the proposed tree structure represents the levels of titles).
+2. Check that the tree structure is consistent (the proposed tree structure represents the levels of headings).
 3. If this is the case, the test is validated.

 ###### Test 5.1.3 with Acrobat Reader

-1. Open the PDF file and consult the table of contents or display the list of titles ("bookmark" icon in the left-hand side panel).
+1. Open the PDF file and consult the table of contents or display the list of headings ("bookmark" icon in the left-hand side panel).
 2. Check that each title provides a satisfactory description of the content to which it relates.
 3. If so, the test is validated.